- Help Wanted

 What form of payment do you accept?

-We will accept cash, debit and credit cards and checks providing the check writer’s name and address are pre-printed on the check.
+We will accept cash, debit and credit cards and checks providing the check writer’s name, address, and DL number are pre-printed on the check.
 All returned checks are subject to applicable bank fees and Sweet Peas reserves the right to limit anyone with a returned check from any of our sales to pay by cash only.

 Is there a place for my kids to try things on?